FAB (song): Music video

-During a Facebook live Q&A JoJo announced plans to shoot visuals for another song off the album, most likely FAB.
-On November 29, 2016, In conjunction with the announcement of the Mad Love Tour, JoJo premiered the music video for the song on her official YouTube Channel.
-The music video was shot in New York on October 15, 2016 with Director Wes Temhone.
+During a Facebook live Q&A, JoJo announced plans to shoot visuals for another song off the album, most likely "FAB".
+On November 29, 2016, in conjunction with the announcement of the Mad Love Tour, JoJo premiered the music video for the song on her YouTube channel.

-Originally shot in colour but later converted to a black-and-white visual to better convey the song.
-"JoJo shows all sorts of sass as she sings the anthem among the streets of New York City.
+Originally shot in colour, it was later converted to a black-and-white visual to better convey the song.
+Spin noted: "JoJo shows all sorts of sass as she sings the anthem among the streets of New York City.
 And with a saucy addition from Remy Ma in the middle of the clip, there's plenty of inspiration to tell your own haters off in a short three-and-a-half-minutes".